 Capturing UTM parameters in your lead forms is only one small part of your tracking.

-Building and managing your UTM URLs is a whole another ball game.
+Building and managing your UTM URLs is a whole other ball game.
 If you are serious about your UTM strategy, you need good tools for yourself and your team.

 I’m biased, but Terminus UTM URL Builder is built for robust UTM tracking.
 Helping you make your UTM conventions part of your URL builder is just one such feature.

-If you haven’t already, signup for free 21-day trial and see it for yourself.
-There’s zero risk.
-Cancel anytime.
+If you haven’t already, signup for a free 21-day trial and see it for yourself.
+There are zero risks because you can cancel anytime!